DevOpsPlayground/Hands-on-with-Hashicorps-Consul/readme.md

 docker run -d -P --name=nginx -v /tmp/index.html.1:/usr/share/nginx/html/index.html -e "SERVICE_NAME=webserver" nginx docker run -d -P --name=nginx2 -v /tmp/index.html.2:/usr/share/nginx/html/index.html -e "SERVICE_NAME=webserver" nginx
 ```

+Details:
+* `-P`: make any ports used in the container available on the host, but let Docker handle it
+* `-v /tmp/index.html.1:`: mount the `/tmp/index.html.1` file on our host as `/usr/share/nginx/html/index.html` in the container, which is the page that will be served by default as the root of the webserver
+* `nginx`: use the official nginx image with the latest version

 ### Query our two nginx servers
 #### Get the ports on which they are accessible